kauajuno/notes/Database/SQL/SQL.md

 # Is SQL a programming language?

 This is often the first question that comes to mind when we refer to SQL as a language.
 It kind of is and kind of isn't, it's hard to define.
-The fact is that it would be more accurate to describe it as a domain-specific language, as it can only be used to manipulate data in databases and won't be doing anything besides that like other general-purpose programming languages such as [[Python]], [[Java]], [[C++]], etc.
+The fact is that it would be more accurate to describe it as a domain-specific language, as it can only be used to manipulate data in databases and won't be doing anything besides that like other general-purpose programming languages such as Python, Java, C++, etc.

 # Is SQL the same for every [[DBMS]]?